 NYSDOH continues to implement the steps necessary to transition service coordination functions to a structure that is compliant with Conflict of Interest (COI) standards.
-The Corrective Action Plan is amended to indicate activities necessary to ensure compliance is achieved by October 1, 2021.
+The Corrective Action Plan is amended to indicate activities necessary to ensure compliance is achieved by the end of the Appendix K period, which is 6 months after the end of the COVID-19 Federal Public Health Emergency.